john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

 ![docstrings](../../resources/glorious_docstrings.png)

-**Docstring**: The first unassigned string in a function (or class, method, program, etc.).
+**Docstring**: the first unassigned string in a function (or class, method, program, etc.).
 Here is a nice example of a helpful docstring for the function `numop1`:

     def numop1(x,y,multiplier=1.0,greetings="Thank you for your inquiry."):
         """
-            Purpose: does a simple operation on two numbers.\n
+            Purpose: does a simple operation on two numbers.
-            Input: We expect x,y are numbers multiplier is also a number

-            (a float is preferred) and is optional.
+            Input: We expect x,y are numbers multiplier is also a number (a float is preferred) and is optional.
             It defaults to 1.0.
-You can also specify a small greeting as a string.\n
+You can also specify a small greeting as a string.

             Output: return x + y times the multiplier
         """
         if greetings is not None: